ska-telescope/sdp-prototype/deploy/charts/README.md

 Kubernetes installation in parallel you may wish to type 'sudo snap alias microk8s.kubectl kubectl'

+Initially I had problems with microk8s PODs not communicating. 'microk8s.inspect' correctly told me the reason was that I needed an 'sudo iptables -P FORWARD ACCEPT' and things worked fine after this!

+microk8s works differently to minikube and does not need drivers or mem= options

 ### Helm

 Furthermore you will need to install the Helm utility.
 It is available